Temporary Migrant Care Center: History

+Facility

+CATEM is located on 25 acres of farmland.
+The property is enclosed by a fence.
+The main facility consists of dormitories, a dining area, bathrooms, and common areas.
+There is also a store where migrants can purchase food and essential items.
+News reports indicated that the dormitory areas were constructed inside of shipping containers, adapted to house and detain migrants through the addition of doors, windows, and lockers.
+Ventilation is poor and there is no air conditioning, despite the considerable humidity and local temperatures often in excess of 90 °F (32 °C).

-In March 2024, UNICEF announced the opening of a Child-Friendly Safe Space in CATEM's facilities.
+In March 2024, UNICEF announced the opening of a Child-Friendly Safe Space at CATEM.
 The funding for the Safe Space was provided by the French Embassy in Costa Rica.
 Various agencies were involved in the creation of the space, primarily the Child Welfare Agency (PANI), with support from the National Directorate of Community Development, the Directorate General of Immigration and Nationality (DGME), and UNICEF.
 According to UNICEF, these spaces provide migrant children with psychological support and opportunities for growth and development in the face of the adversity of migration.

 Role in renditions from the United States

-In February 2025, Costa Rica agreed to receive 200 migrants renditioned from the United States to be detained at CATEM pending their repatriation, with the costs of the operation being covered by the United States.
-Of the agreement, President Chaves Robles said, "we are helping the economically powerful brother from the north who, if he puts a tax on the free trade zones, will wreck us.”
-Chaves Robles' comment followed a conflict between Colombia and the United States in January 2025 in which U.S. President Donald Trump threatened Colombian President Gustavo Petro with tariffs over Colombia's initial refusal to accept Colombians deported from the United States due to their arrival on military, as opposed to civilian, aircraft.
+In February 2025, the Costa Rican government agreed to receive 200 migrants renditioned from the United States to be detained at CATEM.
+The costs of the operation were covered by the United States.
+Of the agreement, President Chaves Robles said, "we are helping the economically powerful brother from the north who, if he puts a tax on the free trade zones, will wreck us."
+Chaves Robles' remark followed a conflict between Colombia and the United States in January 2025 in which U.S. President Donald Trump threatened Colombian President Gustavo Petro with tariffs over Colombia's initial refusal to accept Colombians deported from the United States due to their arrival on military, as opposed to civilian, aircraft.

-On 20 February 2025, the first group of 135 migrants, including 65 children, arrived at Juan Santamaria International Airport and were then immediately transferred to CATEM by bus.
-According to the Costa Rican Ombudsman's Office, the migrants did not even know to which country they had been sent.
-Head of the DGME Omel Badilla said in an announcement that the migrants were mostly families rather than single individuals and that at least 13 different nationalities were represented among them, including Afghanistan, Armenia, Azerbaijan, China, Georgia, Ghana, India, Iran, Jordan, Kazakhstan, Nepal, Pakistan, Russia, Turkey, Uzbekistan, and Vietnam.
-Security Minister Mario Zamora claimed the migrants will stay at CATEM for four to six weeks while arrangements are made for their repatriation.

-On 24 February 2025, the second group of 65 migrants arrived in Costa Rica.
+On 20 February 2025, the first group of 135 migrants, including dozens of children, arrived at Juan Santamaria International Airport.
+They were immediately transferred to CATEM by bus.
+According to the Costa Rican Ombudsman's Office, the migrants did not even know to which country they had been sent and had their passports seized upon arrival.
+Head of the DGME Omer Badilla stated that the migrants were mostly families rather than single individuals and that at least 13 different nationalities were represented among them, including Afghanistan, Armenia, Azerbaijan, China, Georgia, Ghana, India, Iran, Jordan, Kazakhstan, Nepal, Pakistan, Russia, Turkey, Uzbekistan, and Vietnam.
+Minister of Security Mario Zamora claimed the migrants would stay at CATEM for four to six weeks while arrangements are made for their repatriation.
+On 25 February 2025, the second group of 65 migrants arrived in Costa Rica.